eugenesiow/news.machinelearning.sg/content/posts/top_5_machine_learning_code_repositories_from_singapore/index.md

     caption: "Object bounding boxes on video footage as predicted by EfficientDet, a family of scalable and efficient object detectors."
 ---

 > **tl;dr** We feature 5 of the top machine learning code repositories on Github from Singapore.
-The ranking is
+The Top 5 is made up of
+> popular implementations of state-of-the-art Computer Vision (CV) and Natural Language Processing (NLP) models and
-> decided based on the total stars (stargazer count) of the repositories.
+> even a high-frequency trading project.
+The ranking is decided based on the total stars (stargazer count) of the
+> repositories.

 ## 5. PyTorch Implementation of EfficientDet